publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch71/m__us_usc_t10_s1401a.md

     (d)  __First COLA Adjustment for Members With Retired Pay Computed Using High-Three__  __.—__

-    Notwithstanding subsection (b) but subject to subsection (f)(2), the retired pay of a member or former member of an armed force who first became a member of a uniformed service before August 1, 1986, or on or after August 1, 1986, if the member or former member did not elect to receive a bonus under section 322 (as in effect before the enactment of the National Defense Authorization Act for Fiscal Year 2008) or [section 354 of title 37][/us/usc/t37/s354] and whose retired pay base is determined under [section 1407 of this title][/us/usc/t10/s1407] shall be increased on the effective date of the first adjustment of retired pay under subsection (b) after the member or former member becomes entitled to retired pay by the percent (adjusted to the nearest one-tenth of 1 percent) equal to the difference between the percent by which—
+    Notwithstanding subsection (b) but subject to subsection (f)(3), the retired pay of a member or former member of an armed force who first became a member of a uniformed service before August 1, 1986, or on or after August 1, 1986, if the member or former member did not elect to receive a bonus under section 322 (as in effect before January 28, 2008) or [section 354 of title 37][/us/usc/t37/s354] and whose retired pay base is determined under [section 1407 of this title][/us/usc/t10/s1407] shall be increased on the effective date of the first adjustment of retired pay under subsection (b) after the member or former member becomes entitled to retired pay by the percent (adjusted to the nearest one-tenth of 1 percent) equal to the difference between the percent by which—

         (1) the price index for the base quarter of that year, exceeds